shawngraham/4916c-w26/content/docs/texts-and-resources/index.md

 McGregor, Helen.
 2022.
 "Podcast Studies". _Oxford Research Encyclopedia of Literature_.
 Retrieved 22 Oct.
 2025, from https://oxfordre.com/literature/view/10.1093/acrefore/9780190201098.001.0001/acrefore-9780190201098-e-1338.

 Miller, Heather Lee.
 "The Business of History: Working as a Historical Consultant."
 Journal of Women’s History, vol. 25, no. 4, 2013, pp. 342–49, https://doi.org/10.1353/jowh.2013.0063.

+MILLER, J. S. "Mapping the Boosterist Imaginary: Colonial Williamsburg, Historical Tourism, and the Construction of Managerial Memory.""
+The Public Historian, vol. 28, no. 4, 2006, pp. 51–74, https://doi.org/10.1525/tph.2006.28.4.51.

 Ott, Daniel P. _Harvesting History: McCormick's Reaper, Heritage Branding, and Historical Forgery_.
 University of Nebraska Press, https://www.nebraskapress.unl.edu/nebraska/9781496206985/harvesting-history/.
 (We don't have this yet in our library; but maybe one to keep an eye out for.)